From the Dog Track to the Mega Show to Post-COVID Reunions

 MJBizCon Early Days:

-Some may remember the first MJBizCon in Vegas in 2013 — held at the dog track, no less.
+Some may remember the 2013 MJBizCon at a dog track outside of Seattle.
+Or, the first one in Vegas — in 2014 at the Rio.
 What people may not remember is that the very first MJBizCon was actually held in 2012 at the Masonic Lodge in Denver with a few hundred people — and we were there.
 Promotional materials for the 2015 conference boasted 5,000 attendees!
 Now, rebounding from a COVID break, the show now boasts 35,000 attendees, which is a testament to the conference itself and to the growth of the industry.

 Through the years, we’ve spoken at and exhibited at what has been known as the “must-attend” show in Vegas along with offshoots like MJBizCon Next in New Orleans.